DorkOrc/DorkLib/README.md

 <details>
   <summary><h3>Concatenate Strings - <code>do:str/join</code></h3></summary>

   Joins a list of strings together, returning a single string.
+Works with any arbitrary strings by escaping special characters as `"` (or `'`) and `\` before macro concatenation.
   > `(input: list[str, ...], separator: str = "") -> str`
   - `storage do:io input` is a list of strings.
 Any numerical types will be converted to strings.
 Any compound, list, or array types will be ignored.
   - `storage do:io args.separator` (*Optional*) is a string.
 This will be inserted between each string in the inputted list.
 Omitting this field will not insert anything between the strings.